Samson Tijani

-Samson Okikiola Tijani (born 17 May 2002) is a Nigerian professional footballer who plays as a midfielder for Czech First League club Dukla Prague.
+Samson Okikiola Tijani (born 17 May 2002) is a Nigerian professional footballer who plays as a midfielder for Podbrezová on loan from Czech First League club Dukla Prague.
 He also represents the Nigeria national team.

 Club career

 Red Bull Salzburg

 Tijani began his career with Collins Edwin Sports Club before signing with Austrian Bundesliga side Red Bull Salzburg on 17 July 2020.

 In the 2021–22 winter break, Tijani was promoted to Red Bull Salzburg's main squad.
 On 6 February 2022, Tijani made his professional debut for the club in the Cup match against LASK.
 He came in in the 89th minute for Nicolas Capaldo in a 3–1 win.

 In the match played with Austria Wien on 22 July 2022, fractures occurred in his tibia and lower muscle, and he had to leave the game.

 Loan to TSV Hartberg

 A month later, on 14 August, Tijani was loaned out to TSV Hartberg for the season.
 He made his competitive debut for the club on 30 August against Dornbirner SV in the Austrian Cup.
 He started and played the full match as Hartberg won 7–0.
 On 12 September 2020, Tijani made his professional debut for the club in the league against Rheindorf Altach.
 He started and played 71 minutes in a 1–1 draw.
 He had a successful performance in the 18 games he played there, but did not contribute any goals or assists.